fluffymadness/pileMD-Mobile/Readme.md

 - basic folderbrowsing
 - alphabetical sorting (racks, notebooks, notes)
 - note-detail list-view
-- basic note creation (no editing of created notes for now)
+- basic note creation
+- basic notes editing

 It is in alpha state, so some features are missing or do not work as expected.